Nested Sampling with Normalising Flows for Gravitational-Wave Inference: Conclusions

 It is natural to compare this work to \cite{Gabbard:2019,Chua:2019,Green:2020a,Green:2020complete} which use variational autoeconders and normalising flows to produce posterior distributions.
 Our approach differs from these in that it requires no prior computation since training occurs during sampling and we do not introduce any assumptions about the data other than those necessary to apply a nested sampling algorithm. \nessai is therefore a drop-in replacement for existing sampling algorithms that does not require changes to existing pipelines.

 In future work we aim to evaluate our sampler using more expensive waveform models including those for longer duration signals, such as those from binary neutron star of neutron star-black hole system, and models which include higher-order modes.
 We will also investigate the suitability of other types of normalising flow transforms, such as the spline based transforms from \cite{Durkan:2019nsf} and flows which allow for specifying a manifold \cite{Brehemer:2020manifold}.
+These changes could improve the efficiency of the population stage which is currently the slowest part of the algorithm.
+Another possible approach for reducing the cost of population is using alternative reparameterisations for parameters such as the spins magnitudes, which we observe to be two of the most challenging parameters to sample.

 In summary, we have proposed a novel variation of the standard nested sampling algorithm that incorporates normalising flows specifically designed for inference with computationally expensive likelihood functions.
 We have applied our sampler to the problem of gravitational wave inference and shown that it consistently recovers the Bayesian posteriors distributions and evidences with \evaluationsratio times fewer total likelihood evaluations than \dynesty, another commonly used sampler, which translates to a \timeratio times reduction in computation time.
 Our sampler therefore serves as a more efficient drop-in replacement for existing samplers.